chetvertak/sleep-data-analytics/README.md

 # sleep-data-analytics
+Analysis of my sleep data.
+Language - Python.
+Modules - Pandas, Numpy, Matplotlib.
+-------------------------------------------------------------------------------------
 That is new project by Aleksei Chetvertak.
-This program should analyze my sleep data.
--------------------------------------------------------------------------------------

 Status: In progress...

 Plans: